-Investments - Investments consist of certificates of deposit, US Treasury notes, bonds, stocks and mutual funds.
+Investments - Investments consist of certificates of deposit, corporate bonds, common stocks, exchange traded funds, government obligations, mutual fund shares and money market shares, and hedge funds.
 Investments are carried at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction, based on available market prices of the investments or similar investments.
-ISM has an investment policy, approved by the Indiana Finance Authority, for all funds held outside the existing trust.
-ISM is restricted to investments that meet the rating requirements per the indenture of trust for all funds held within the trust.
+INvestEd has an investment policy, approved by the Indiana Finance Authority, for all funds held outside the existing trust.
+INvestEd is restricted to investments that meet the rating requirements per the indenture of trust for all funds held within the trust.